-Self-Regulatory Organizations; NYSE Arca, Inc.; Notice of Filing and Immediate Effectiveness of Proposed Rule Change to List and Trade Option Contracts on the iShares Bitcoin Trust, the Fidelity Wise Origin Bitcoin Fund, and the ARK21Shares Bitcoin ETF
+Self-Regulatory Organizations; NYSE Arca, Inc.; Notice of Filing and Immediate Effectiveness of Proposed Rule Change to List and Trade Option Contracts on the Grayscale Fund, the Grayscale Bitcoin Mini Trust BTC, and the Bitwise Bitcoin ETF

-Pursuant to Section 19(b)(1)1 of the Securities Exchange Act of 1934 ("Act")2 and Rule 19b-4 thereunder,3 notice is hereby given that, on November 20, 2024, NYSE Arca, Inc. ("NYSE Arca" or the "Exchange") filed with the Securities and Exchange Commission (the "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the self-regulatory organization.
+Pursuant to Section $19(b)(1)^1$ of the Securities Exchange Act of 1934 ("Act")2 and Rule

+19b-4 thereunder,3 notice is hereby given that, on November 20, 2024, NYSE Arca, Inc. ("NYSE have been prepared by the self-regulatory organization.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.